What Happens When A Parent Needs To Move

-Burns & Hansen, P.A., routinely handles the tense and thorny disputes of parent relocation.
+The Minneapolis law firm of Burns & Hansen, P.A., routinely handles the tense and thorny disputes of parent relocation.
 Our attorneys aim for a practical solution that makes the best of the realities of co-parenting.
 However, sometimes there is no middle ground or the other parent won’t negotiate.
 We can capably assert your interests in contested family court proceedings, whether you are seeking or challenging the move.

 What Is Required To Obtain Or Challenge A Move With A Child

 If you are on amicable terms with the other parent, we can help modify the custody agreement and work out the logistics and financial issues such as additional time with the child during summer and holidays or subsidizing the travel costs of visitation.
 We strive for fairness and clarity to avoid future disputes and a parenting plan that preserves the child’s bond with the parent left behind.

 The courts assume that children thrive best with two actively involved parents.
 So the burden of proof in contested proceedings is on the parent requesting to take the kids away.
 Distance is a big factor, but the court is concerned foremost with the best interests of the child.
 A higher-paying job, better schools or a family support network may be justification, but uprooting children for a new romantic partner, a change of scenery or vindictive reasons are not.